unbalancedparentheses/data_science_in_julia_for_hackers/docs/index.md

+# Data Science in Julia for Hackers

+*This book is currently in a beta version.
+We are looking forward to getting feedback and criticism, which you can mail to **martina.cantaro@lambdaclass.com***

+*Thank you!*

 ![Bayes hacking](images/bayes-hacker.png)

-***This book is currently in a beta version.
-We are looking forward to getting feedback and criticism, which you can mail to martina.cantaro@lambdaclass.com***

-***Thank you!***

-## Data Science in Julia for Hackers
-A book written by Federico Carrone, Herman Obst Demaestri and Mariano Nicolini.
+This book is written by Federico Carrone, Herman Obst Demaestri and Mariano Nicolini.

 Thanks to Martina Cantaro, Camilo Plata, Manuel Puebla, Lucas Raúl Fernandez Piana, Osvaldo Martin, Iñaki Garay and Mariana Vinyolas.